MadsAlbertsen/multi-metagenome/docs/step9.md

 ### Read in all the data

-The data is read and a few of the data columns are renamed.
+The data is imported and a few of the data columns are renamed.

 {% highlight r %}
 HPminus <- read.csv("HPminus.scaffold.coverage.csv", header = T)